syncfusion-content/wpf-docs/wpf/Maps/UserInteraction.md

 ### Pinch zooming in ImageryLayer

-If you want to zoom the imagery layer using fingers by touch, then you have to enable `EnableZoom` and `IsManipulationEnabled` property of map control.
+If you want to zoom the imagery layer with your fingers, you must enable the [`EnableZoom`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.SfMap.html#Syncfusion_UI_Xaml_Maps_SfMap_EnableZoom) and `IsManipulationEnabled` property of map control.

 {% tabs %}